 The North American Limousin Foundation President makes appointments to several committees each year.
 These committees exist to ensure certain aspects of the association run properly.
 They give a voice to the membership by bringing their needs and concerns to the board.
 The following is a description of the ten committees and a list of their members.

 This committee networks with the NALF membership to identify the most qualified candidates for directors to serve on the NALF board and provide leadership for the organization.
-The committee’s recommendations for directors shall be published in the November issue of the Limousin Today.
+The committee’s recommendations for directors shall be published in the Limousin Latest E-Newsletter.
 Nominations from outside the nominating committee must be made to the NALF office no later than Oct.
 1.